 California law defines “marijuana” to include marijuana resin.
 Therefore, except where specified, “marijuana” includes concentrated cannabis (hashish).4

-Certain parts of the law do, however, single out concentrated cannabis for separate treatment than other forms of marijuana.
+Certain parts of the law do, however, single out concentrated cannabis for separate treatment from other forms of marijuana.

 Where “concentrated cannabis” is specifically identified, it means the separated resin, whether crude or purified, obtained from marijuana.5